 May brought us fresh Copper River King Salmon.
 We were so excited when a package arrived on our doorstop; so fresh, that we could still smell the cool, crisp waters glistening over the silvery skin.
 King is the largest of the salmon from the Copper River.
 They can weigh up to 50 pounds; can you imagine how exciting it would be to catch one of these beauties.
 We received a gorgeous fillet.
 It was a deep red color, had very firm flesh, and silvery skin.
 We had a feeling it was going to be special, so we keep it simple.
 We grilled the fish on cedar planks.
 We were taking a chance by using the cedar planks as we had never used them; but, once we got the grill going, and laid the planks that had been soaked in a mixture of white wine and water, on top of the hot grill, we knew we were in for a treat.
 A gentle smoke wrapped around the fish; it smelled of green grass and hot cedar.
 It was perfectly cooked, and the flesh peeled off of the skin in large pieces of fleshly fish.
 Along side the grilled fillet we served a dill pesto, which really complimented the slightly smoky salmon.
 The King salmon had an amazing buttery flavor, and a firm texture, that flaked with every touch of the fork.
 We both loved that the salmon was not “fishy”, instead it had a really clean taste, and melted on our tongues with every bite.

 What can you expect from us?
 Well, the Copper River summer salmon season runs May through September.
 The salmon that is available will be different throughout the season: End of May/beginning of June brought us King Salmon, Sockeye in June/July and Coho in August.
 Come September it is time for smoked salmon.
 Throughout the Copper River Salmon, season we will be sharing delicious recipes that we have developed using seasonal Copper River Salmon.
 As well we will be sharing with you where you can find this amazing fish in our area.
-WE have dedicated a page on Chez Us, where we will update it as we see the Copper River Salmon available in our area.
-If you run across some, give us a shout-out, and we will add it to the page.

 If you live outside of the Bay Area you will want to follow one of the four writers who is closest to you to see where you can find the freshest Copper River Salmon.